aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/working-with-bookmarks-ruby/_index.md

 title: Working With Bookmarks in Ruby – Aspose.Words for Java
 articleTitle: Working With Bookmarks in Ruby
 linktitle: Working With Bookmarks in Ruby
-description: "Working with Bookmarks using Ruby."
+description: "Work with bookmarks using Ruby."
 type: docs
 weight: 20
 url: /java/working-with-bookmarks-ruby/